 If you have been injured due to someone else’s negligence, it’s essential to remember that their insurance company is not on your side.
 Rest assured that if there is any reason—even a minor one—to minimize or even invalidate your claim, the insurance company will find that reason and use it against you.
 That’s why it’s so important to know the common mistakes people make when dealing with their personal injury cases.
-It’s also why hiring an experienced North Carolina personal injury lawyer is the most effective way to demand full and fair compensation for your injuries.
+It’s also why hiring an experienced Durham personal injury lawyer is the most effective way to demand full and fair compensation for your injuries.

 Below is a list of the most common mistakes people make while pursuing a personal injury claim:

 - Admitting fault — After an accident, you may feel shaken and emotional.
 You may also be tempted to say “I’m sorry,” especially if the at-fault person is injured as well.
 Avoid statements like this, especially to police officers and individuals involved in the accident.
 Any admission of fault from you, even the slightest, can appear in a police report and eventually be used to attempt to prove that you were at least partially at fault for the accident.